Billingham Stars: History

 Ice Hockey returned to the forum in the 2011/12 seasons after merging with the Northern Stars who were facing problems with their home rink, the Metro Radio Arena.
 The new club was renamed Billingham Stars.

 In 2011/12, the club's first season back following two seasons away from Ice Hockey, Billingham Stars were successful in their attempt to become champions of the English National League, Northern Division.
 The Championship was finally won with the penultimate league match, at home to Trafford Metros in a 2–2 draw, giving Billingham the final point required to ensure the title.

 In 2012/13 Billingham Stars finished as runners up to Solway Sharks for both the League and Cup as well as runners up to the Blackburn Hawks in the end of season playoffs.

 In 2013/14 season Billingham finished the season in 3rd position and were knocked out of the end of season Playoffs by 2nd placed Blackburn Hawks.

 In the 2014/15 season Billingham finished 2nd to Blackburn Hawks, whilst also making the end of season playoff finals at Dumfries, Scotland.
 Billingham Stars lost the playoff final game vs Blackburn Hawks.

 In 2015/16 season Billingham failed to make the Playoffs finishing in 5th position.
 However, as a consolation they did win the Northern Cup Competition.

+Billingham Stars won the 2023/24 English National League, Northern Division championship, confirming the title with a 3-0 away win against Hull Jets.
+They collected the trophy at their next home game, the following day, against Solihull Barons.
+They also reached the playoff final, but lost to Blackburn Hawks on a shootout.

+In the 2024/25 season, Billingham won the Moralee Cip (formerly the Northern Cup), with a 9-8 win on aggregate against Blackburn Hawks.
+They went on to win the English National League, Northern Division championship, doing so with a 8-4 away win at Solihull Barons.
+Then Billingham won a third trophy, winning the Playoff final against Blackburn Hawks 6-3.
+This led to them entering the first national playoff championship final against the Division One South play-off winners Slough Jets.
+Billingham won the match 5-4 in overtime, resulting in a fourth trophy for the season.
+They then played against Slough again in the Division One Championship final, but lost 6-1.